 This framework for modeling inter-seismic slip deficit accumulation and areas of partial slip deficit may help to explain several observations of recent earthquakes.
 Ruptures that propagate outside of fully locked areas through these "pseudo-coupled" regions can be larger than expected from the asperity dimensions alone.
 Earthquakes also show an intriguing pattern of slip increasing along with rupture length.
 Our models explain this observation as the magnitude of slip being limited by the pseudo-coupling produced by neighboring, unruptured asperities.
 Finally, our modeled deformation around pseudo-coupled regions up-dip of locked asperities in subduction zones are consistent with observed patterns of tsunamigenic slip, such as those that were gathered after the 2011 Tohoku earthquake (Herman et al., 2018).

-We next used this conceptual understanding to actually map out which parts of the plate boundary are locked in between earthquakes, which parts are unlocked but accumulating potentially dangerous slip deficit, and which parts are totally unlocked and sliding at the convergence rate.
-We use the South America subduction zone as our case study, from Colombia to southern Chile.
+We are now using this conceptual understanding to actually map out which parts of the plate boundary are locked in between earthquakes, which parts are unlocked but accumulating potentially dangerous slip deficit, and which parts are totally unlocked and sliding at the convergence rate.
+We are examining the South America subduction zone as our case study, from Colombia to southern Chile.
 This subduction zone has a long historical record of earthquakes and there are over 600 GPS stations measuring the small motions caused by locking on the plate boundary.
-We combine these observations with our pseudo-coupling model to estimate the probability that different parts of the subduction plate boundary are locked.
+We combine these observations with our pseudo-coupling model to directly estimate the probability that different parts of the subduction plate boundary are locked.
 We can map the solution into slip deficit as well, giving us better constraints on the slip deficit in hard to measure places like near the subduction trench far offshore.
 Finally, we compare the inter-seismic locked sections with historical and recent earthquakes to understand the links between locking and earthquake rupture (Herman et al., in review).